BillQK/gitlock/README.md

 - **Code Maat**: Original command-line tool by Adam Tornhill
 - **CodeClimate**: Quality analysis but less focus on historical patterns

-## Why GitlockHolmes?
+## Why Gitlock?

-While other tools focus on static code analysis, GitlockHolmes looks at the evolution of your codebase over time, revealing patterns that aren't visible from looking at the code in isolation.
+While other tools focus on static code analysis, Gitlock looks at the evolution of your codebase over time, revealing patterns that aren't visible from looking at the code in isolation.

 ## Contributing